 A wave of memorials accompanied and encouraged this collective embrace of the truth.
 In 1992, the artist Gunter Demnig launched the Stolpersteine (“stumbling blocks”) project, in which small brass plaques the size of cobblestones were laid into the sidewalks of German towns and cities outside the houses where the murdered victims of Nazism had lived until their arrest.
 The plaques carry the names of the victims and the dates and places of their birth and death.
 The project quickly became popular as a way of memorializing the dead.
 To date, more than 56,000 Stolpersteine have been placed in urban locations in some 22 countries, the vast majority in Germany itself.
 By placing them where people would walk over them, the artist intended to remind passersby of the complicity of ordinary Germans in the violence.
 Although some towns still resist their placement, the number of these small but powerfully evocative memorials continues to grow.

-By the late 1990s, a majority of Germans had come to believe that their country bore the major responsibility for the extermination of some six million European Jews by the Nazis.
+By the late 1990s, most Germans believed that their country bore the major responsibility for the extermination of six million Jews by the Nazis.